Moving to Mexico in 5 Steps

 While getting residency in Mexico won’t break the bank, it can be costly if you’re not prepared.
 Here are some of the costs involved in getting residency in Mexico. (in USD)

-- Residency Visa- $370 For Temporary Residency in Mexico Per Applicant and Without Hiring An Immigration Facilitator.
-Including the $53 Consular Fee.
+• Residency Visa- About $600 USD For Temporary Residency in Mexico Per Applicant and Without Hiring An Immigration Facilitator.
+Including the $54 USD Consular Fee.

 These are only some of the top costs of getting residency in Mexico.
 You may also have to consider where you get your consulate appointment or finish your residency in Mexico.

-Some people consulate shop- meaning they travel to a consulate that may have sooner appointments or lower income requirements.
+Some people consulate shop—meaning they travel to a local Mexican consulate that may have sooner appointments or lower income requirements.
+Choosing a local Mexican consulate with more favorable appointment availability or requirements can simplify the application process.

 Some people also travel to a different INM (immigration) office in Mexico to process their residency faster, which may incur an additional travel expense—another important reason to hire a reputable and recommended immigration facilitator in Mexico.